ddrous/platform-runner/README.md

 # Platform Runner
 Simple platformer using the PhaserJS library.

 The goal is simple: ___catch the gold star by jumping from platform to platform___.
-Hurry up, you only have 30 seconds !
+Hurry up, you only have 30 seconds!
 - Use the __SPACE__ button to jump;
 - Use the __ARROW__ buttons to navigate;
 - Explore your keyboard to find hidden buttons 😉.